ATEX Equipment Directives

 How can you tell if equipment is ATEX-approved?

-ATEX-certified equipment will be clearly marked with a sticker showing an ‘EX’ logo, along with code markings specifying what hazards it is suitable for.
+ATEX-certified equipment will be clearly marked with a sticker showing an ‘EX’ symbol, along with code markings specifying what hazards it is suitable for.
 When purchasing separation equipment, we provide documentation and valid certification for your peace of mind.
 This also applies to upgrades and additional parts you wish to order later.

 However, it should be noted that identical parts or upgrades purchased from third parties will invalidate your ATEX certification, posing potential risks to your production line.

 What are the impacts of ignoring the directives?